 Eshu is also known as Elegba in the Orisha Pantheon.
 Like Loki in Norse mythology, Eshu is a notorious trickster in Yoruba mythology; however, he is more benevolent.

 Eshu is the messenger god responsible for carrying messages from men to the spirit world and back.
-He is also the god of crossroads and can be associated with decisions and choices in Yoruba culture.
-This is probably why he is considered a trickster in Yoruba mythology.
+This is probably why he is considered a trickster.
+Eshu is closely related to another mischievous deity known as Elegua.

 Orisha Ogun: Yoruba God of War and Iron

 Ogun is among the most revered and powerful Orishas in the Yoruba religion, known as the god of iron, war, and labour.
-As the master of all metals, Ogun is the patron of blacksmiths, warriors, and anyone who works with metal or machinery.
+He is also the patron of blacksmiths, warriors, and anyone who works with metal or machinery.

-Ogun is often honoured in rituals and ceremonies with offerings of iron objects, rum, and the blood of roosters or goats, symbolizing his insatiable energy and power.
+Ogun is often honoured in rituals and ceremonies with offerings of iron objects, rum, and the blood of dogs.
 His sacred colour is green, representing the forest where he first forged his tools, and his symbol is the machete.

 Orisha Sango: Yoruba God of Thunder